iansan5653/gas-ts-template/readme.md

   compile to CommonJS modules from the `src` folder to the `build` folder.
 - `webpack.config.js` Configures Webpack to take files from the `build` folder and dependencies and merge them all into a single `Code.js` file.

+## Notes

+### Circular Dependencies

+Circular dependencies (files that depend on each other in a circular manner) can cause unexpected issues like "X is not a function" or "X is not defined".
+If you are seeing these errors in your project and you know they are wrong, try checking for circular dependencies using [`madge`](https://github.com/pahen/madge) (not included in this template):

+1. Install `madge` globally with `npm i --global madge`.
+2. Check for circular dependencies with `madge src/index.ts --circular`.